kianpazira/DHUM-1101---Reilly-Kian-Zexing/index.md

 [[Option 1: Straw House]]
 [[Option 2: Wood House]]
-[[Option 3: Brick House]]</tw-passagedata><tw-passagedata pid="5" name="Option 1: Straw House" tags="" position="229,606" size="100,100">Congratulations on your new straw home!
+[[Option 3: Brick House]]</tw-passagedata><tw-passagedata pid="5" name="Option 1: Straw House" tags="" position="158,541" size="100,100">Congratulations on your new straw home!

 The first week has passed, and your new home has been holding up well without any structural damage.

-However, you hear that a very large, hungry wolf is making an appearance to the small town your house is situated in.
+However, you hear that a very large, hungry wolf is making an appearance to the small village your house is situated in.

 His first stop is your house, and there is a very high chance that he will attempt to blow down your house to devour you.